weshcooper/hugo-theme-novela/content/_index.md

 ---
 hero:
-  heading: Welcome to the Hinged, an angrily sarcastic take on life.
+  heading: Welcome to the Hinged, a sarcastic take on society and politics.
   maxWidthPX: "652"
 seo:
   image: "/images/hero-2.jpg"